Starving Time: Future of the colony

 Among the survivors of the Sea Venture who arrived at Jamestown in May 1610, and were turned back by Lord Delaware, was a young Englishman named John Rolfe.
 His wife and young daughter had perished during the journey and delay at Bermuda.
-While it can be said that Lord Delaware literally turned the colonists around, it could be equally said that Rolfe (among the group sent back to Jamestown on June 9) was the individual most responsible for turning the failing economy of the young colony around.
+Rolfe was the individual most responsible for turning the failing economy of the young colony around.

 Rolfe, a businessman from London, had planned to become a planter upon arrival in Virginia, and he had some new ideas about exporting tobacco for profit.
 He knew that the native tobacco from Virginia was not liked by the English settlers nor did it appeal to the market in England.
 However, he brought with him some seeds for several new strains of tobacco to experiment with.
 Using the sweeter strains, Rolfe is credited with being the first to commercially cultivate Nicotiana tabacum plants in North America in 1611; the export of this sweeter tobacco beginning in 1612 helped turn the Virginia Colony into a profitable venture.
 Soon, Rolfe and others were exporting substantial quantities of the new cash crop.
 Plantations began growing up all along the James River, from the mouth at Hampton Roads all the way west to Henricus, and on both sides of the river, where export shipments could use wharves to ship the product.

 Rolfe became prominent and wealthy and soon held an interest in several plantations, including a large farm on Mulberry Island.
 Rolfe is said to have founded Varina Farms near Sir Thomas Dale's progressive new city of Henricus, and in 1614 he married Chief Powhatan's daughter Pocahontas, who had converted to Christianity and taken the name Rebecca.
 The couple had one son named Thomas Rolfe, who was born in 1615.